-Appointing Authority Authorization Process Authority over Legislative Fiscal Officer ORS 173.410 The Joint Committee on Ways and Means during a session and the Emergency Board during the interim shall select the Legislative Fiscal Officer who shall serve at the pleasure of the appointing authority and under its direction.
-Legislative Fiscal Office staff; Committee Staff supporting Ways and Means and/or Emergency Board Legislative Revenue Officer ORS 173.800 The House Revenue Committee and the Senate Revenue Commit- tee during a session and the In- terim Committee on Revenue during the interim, with the ap- proval of the Speaker and the President, shall select a Legislative Revenue officer who shall serve at the pleasure of the appointing authority and under its direction.
-Legislative Revenue Office staff; Committee staff supporting House and Senate Committees on Revenue Legislative Policy and Research Director ORS 173.605 The Legislative Policy and Re- search Committee shall select a Director to serve as its executive officer.
+Appointing Authority Authorization Process Authority over Speaker Oregon Constitution Article IV, Section 11 House Rule 7.01 Elected by members of the House during Organizational Session at the beginning of each biennium Speaker's Office Staff Speaker Pro Tempore Oregon Constitution Article IV, Section 11 House Rule 7.01 Elected by members of the House during Organizational Session at the beginning of each biennium Personal staff Chief Clerk Oregon Constitution Article IV, Section 11 House Rule 15.05 Elected by members of the House during Organizational Session at the beginning of each biennium Non-partisan staff Desk staff; floor staff; Receptionists; Lounge staff Majority Leader Caucus Rules Elected by Majority Caucus members Majority Office staff Minority Leader Caucus Rules Elected by Minority Caucus members Minority Office staff Member Oregon Constitution Article IV, Section 3; Section 11 Elected by people at the General Election ~ Credentials reviewed and approved by peers at the beginning of each biennium.
+Personal staff Legislative Counsel ORS 173.200 The Legislative Counsel Committee shall select the Legislative Counsel, who shall serve at the pleasure of the committee.
+Legislative Counsel Office staff Legislative Fiscal Officer ORS 173.410 The Joint Committee on Ways and Means during a session and the Emergency Board during the interim shall select the Legislative Fiscal Officer who shall serve at the pleasure of the appointing authority and under its direction.
+Legislative Fiscal Office staff; Committee Staff supporting Ways and Means and/or Emergency Board Legislative Revenue Officer ORS 173.800 The House Revenue Committee and the Senate Revenue Committee during a session and the Interim Committee on Revenue during the interim, with the approval of the Speaker and the President, shall select a Legislative Revenue officer who shall serve at the pleasure of the appointing authority and under its direction.
+Legislative Revenue Office staff; Committee staff supporting House and Senate Committees on Revenue Legislative Policy and Research Director ORS 173.605 The Legislative Policy and Research Committee shall select a Director to serve as its executive officer.
 The director shall serve at the pleasure of the committee.
-Legislative Policy and Research Office staff Legislative Administrator ORS 173.710 The Legislative Administration Committee shall select a Legisla- tive Administrator who shall serve at the pleasure of the committee and under its direction.
+Legislative Policy and Research Office staff Legislative Administrator ORS 173.710 The Legislative Administration Committee shall select a Legislative Administrator who shall serve at the pleasure of the committee and under its direction.
 Legislative Administration employees